Commander17X/ByteBoxFork/README.md

 Bytebot is built with:

-- **Desktop**: Ubuntu 22.04 with XFCE, Firefox, VS Code, and other tools
+- **Desktop**: Ubuntu 22.04 with XFCE, Firefox, VS Code, Ollama, and other tools
-- **Agent**: NestJS service that coordinates AI and desktop actions
+- **Agent**: NestJS service that coordinates local AI and desktop actions
-- **UI**: Next.js application for task management
+- **UI**: Next.js application for task management and model management
-- **AI Support**: Works with Anthropic Claude, OpenAI GPT, Google Gemini
+- **AI Support**: Local LLMs via Ollama (llama3.2, qwen2.5, phi3, and more)
 - **Deployment**: Docker containers for easy self-hosting

 ## Why Self-Host?

-- **Data Privacy**: Everything runs on your infrastructure
+- **Complete Privacy**: Everything runs on your infrastructure, no external API calls
+- **No API Costs**: Use your own hardware, no per-token charges
-- **Full Control**: Customize the desktop environment as needed
+- **Full Control**: Customize the desktop environment and models as needed
-- **No Limits**: Use your own AI API keys without platform restrictions
+- **Offline Capability**: Works without internet connection
-- **Flexibility**: Install any software, access any systems
+- **Flexibility**: Install any software, access any systems, use any LLM model

 ## Advanced Features

-### Multiple AI Providers

-Use any AI provider through our [LiteLLM integration](https://docs.bytebot.ai/deployment/litellm):

-- Azure OpenAI
-- AWS Bedrock
+### Local Model Management

+- **Model Installation**: Install any Ollama-compatible model through the web UI
+- **Model Switching**: Switch between different models for different tasks
+- **Resource Management**: Monitor model usage and performance
-- Local models via Ollama
+- **Custom Models**: Use your own fine-tuned models
-- 100+ other providers

 ### Enterprise Deployment